I’d like you to know something about who I am as a person.

-It ultimately gave him cancer in several places and damaged his circulation to the point where he needed both legs amputated from Gangrene.
+It ultimately gave him cancer in several places and damaged his circulation to the point where both his legs were eventually amputated from Gangrene.

 He still thrived as the funny, intelligent, caring guy he always was.

-I had to tell Uncle Bill we couldn’t fix this one.
+So I told him, we couldn’t fix this one.

-So did I have a good life growing up, or a bad one?
+So did I have a good life growing up?

-The way I saw it, there were some hard times happening to the people I loved.
+The way I saw it, there were some hard times happening to good people I loved.

-And I worked to help them through it.
+So I worked to help them get through it.